Financial Aid and Tuition Rates

 Financial Aid - State University Grant Funding

-General Fund support for the SUG program leveled off at $33.7 million in 1992/93.
-Absent an increase in state support for the SUG program, in March 1993, the CSU Board of Trustees unanimously approved the framework for a new student fee and financial aid policy that called for dedicating one-third of annual incremental fee revenues to augment the State University Grant (SUG) program.
+General Fund support for the State University Grant (SUG) program remains at the $33.7 million level of support funded in 1992/93.
+In March 1993, the CSU Board of Trustees unanimously approved the framework for a new student fee and financial aid policy that called for dedicating one-third of annual incremental fee revenues to augment the SUG program.
+Absent additional increases in state support for the SUG program, the Board approved set-aside of fee revenue has been the only source of funding CSU institutional grant aid.